Why fax to Canada?

 - Upload your document: drag and drop or tap to select your file.

 - Select Canada and enter the fax number: choose Canada from the country list.
-Type the 10-digit number (e.g. 416 555 1234 for Toronto). unofax adds the +1 country code automatically.
+Enter the 10-digit number with its area code. unofax adds the +1 country code automatically.

 - Enter your email: provide your email address for delivery confirmation and proof of receipt.